Lassiter High School

 Lassiter High School is a public high school located north of Atlanta in Marietta, Georgia, United States, in the Cobb County School District.
 The school was founded in 1981.
-The school colors are gold and maroon, and the school mascot is the Faceless Trojan.
+The school colors are gold and maroon, and the school mascot is the Trojan.

 History

 Lassiter High School was established in 1981.
 It was awarded the Georgia Public School of Excellence award in 1992, 1999, 2008, and 2010.
 In 2000, it was named a National Blue Ribbon School of Excellence.

 The school was named for Leamond N. Lassiter, who was a member of the Cobb County Board of Education for 12 years.

 Demographics

 The demographic breakdown of the 1,945 students enrolled in 2021–2022 was: